To Each His Own (2017 film): Plot

-A young Japanese salaryman, Takashi (Asuka Kodo) is suffering abuse and difficulty in a high pressured sales position.
+A young Japanese salaryman, Takashi is suffering abuse and difficulty in a high pressured sales position.
 Eventually succumbing to the stress, he tries to end his own life by throwing himself on to the railway tracks.
 At the last minute, he is saved by an old friend from school, Yamamoto.
 He befriends the man, who has a carefree, happy life, however as he grows to know him he realises all is not what it seems.
 Yamamoto ends up not being his old friend, through a case of mistaken identity.
 Takashi's work life gets worse, and he becomes distant from his parents as he takes his stress out on them.
 His only friend at work is Miki.
 He manages, though a change in attitude to get a major account, but the loses it because of a mistake in an order form that he is sure he didn't make.
 Finally he decides to quit his job, as he learns from Yamamoto there is more to life, and he reconciles with his parents.
 Miki apologises to him, and he learns she had sabotaged his efforts to get new major account, as she was under extreme pressure, and him getting it would have meant more work for her.

 In the end he finds out that Yamamoto has befriended him because his twin brother was also a salaryman who had committed suicide.
 After leaving his job, he travels to Vanuatu where Yamamoto works on an orphanage.